20% off Prints and Digital Items!

 What materials do you use?

 I have a very mixed bunch of watercolors that I use ranging from Daniel Smith, which are my favorites to Grumbacher and Windsor and Newton.
 So I pretty much use whatever I can get my hands on.
-I use Prismacolor pencils and Derwent watercolor pencils.
-For Acrylic Gouache, I've been using Turner and Jo Sonja brands.
-Most of my paintings are done on Arches watercolor paper (both hot and cold press), but I also use Fabriano on occasion.
+I use mostly Polychromos colored pencils.
+For Acrylic Gouache, I’ve been using Turner and Jo Sonja brands.
+Most of my paintings are done on Arches watercolor paper and Strathmore Mixed Media paper.

 For any questions not answered here, feel free to contact me.